 Teenage Mutant Ninja Turtles Adventures (1988/1989-1995/1996): Midway through its run, the original cartoon spawned its own comic book, published by Archie Comics.
 While it initially limited itself to adapting some of the cartoon stories, it eventually evolved into something as different from the cartoon as the cartoon was from the original comic book.
 This incarnation of the turtles is generally regarded favorably, with a notable contingent of fans clamoring for inclusion of its characters into future incarnations.

-The movies: Debuting in 1990, the first movie combined events from the comic book with the cartoon's humor.
-It went on to be extremely popular, breaking records for an independent film and even though reviews weren't glowing, praise was given to the Jim Henson Shop for the costumes.
+The original movie trilogy: Debuting in 1990, the first movie combined events from the comic book with the cartoon's humor.
+It went on to be extremely popular, breaking records for an independent film and even though reviews weren't glowing, praise was given to Jim Henson's Creature Shop for the costumes.
 The resulting two sequels cost more and made less, started to fall into self-parody and ended the series.

 Teenage Mutant Ninja Turtles: Legend of the Supermutants (1996).
 An Anime.
 It is a two-episode OVA which adapts (very freely) the Turtles into Japanese anime format, although they're mainly thinly-veiled ads for Takara's Japanese version of the Turtles toyline.
 Among the changes made, the turtles have the power to transform into "Super Turtles" for about three minutes (during which they look really manly), have an animal-themed armor each (like in Saint Seiya) and can fuse together to form the "Saint Turtle".
 Besides that, the bad guys also have transforming powers, and Shredder turns into a Dragon.
 For further info, visit Wikipedia or just see this video.

-Ninja Turtles: The Next Mutation (1997-1998), a live-action Saturday morning show by Saban (guys behind Power Rangers), aired on Fox Kids in 1998 shortly after the animated series ended.
+Ninja Turtles: The Next Mutation (1997-1998): A live-action Saturday morning show by Saban Entertainment (guys behind Power Rangers), aired on Fox Kids in 1998 shortly after the animated series ended.
 It lasted only one season before going belly-up.
 The new series added a new character, Venus de Milo, a female turtle with knowledge of the art of Shinobi (and playing the foil to the scientifically-minded Donatello).
 Many fans were antagonistic to the series, and Peter Laird was even more antagonistic to Venus.

 The second cartoon (2003-2009): Mirage teamed up with 4Kids in order to produce this new cartoon, this time making sure it had a closer resemblance to the comic book it was based on.
 Nicknamed TMNT 2k3, the series featured faithful adaptations of most of the comic book's stories, contained major story arcs, and straightened up the original patchwork narrative and made it more coherent.
 Surprisingly for a show produced by someone with 4Kids' pedigree, it has avoided several of the tropes associated with Saturday Morning cartoons, such as Thou Shalt Not Kill and Status Quo Is God.
 It ended in 2009, after six years, seven seasons, and two retools.

-The IDW Comics (2011-): The first new incarnation of the turtles following the purchase by Nickelodeon, it features elements from all previous incarnations before it, as well as a heavily revised origins for the familiar characters.
+The IDW Comics (2011-): The first new incarnation of the Turtles following the purchase by Nickelodeon and published by IDW Publishing, it features elements from all previous incarnations before it, as well as heavily revised origins for the familiar characters.

 Other media franchises: There are also other media franchises of the series, including food tie-ins (Ninja Turtles cereal, Chef Boyardee TMNT pasta, Ninja Turtles cookies, etc.); a Coming Out of Their Shells concert tour that first premiered at the Radio City Music Hall (with Donatello on keyboards, Leonardo on bass guitar, Raphael on drums and sax, and Michelangelo on guitar, as the story had a feel similar to Bill and Ted's Excellent Adventure, with its theme of the power of rock n' roll literally defeating the enemy, in the form of the Shredder (who only rapped about how he hates music), trying to eliminate all music); and a stage show at the Disney-MGM studios theme park in Orlando, Florida from 1990 to 1996.
-There was also a role playing game book released in 1985 to 2000 based off the original Mirage comics, and a pinball machine made by Data East in 1991.TMNT remains a pop-culture phenomenon, though the property has been sold to Nickelodeon with a new CGI cartoon coming in 2012 along with the aforementioned Michael Bay produced movie.
+There was also a role playing game book released in 1985 to 2000 based off the original Mirage comics, and a pinball machine made by Data East in 1991.TMNT remains a pop-culture phenomenon, although the property has been sold to Nickelodeon.
+A new CGI cartoon was released in 2012 and there will be the aforementioned Michael Bay produced movie.
 A new Eastman-helmed TMNT comic series has started in August 2011.

 The Teenage Mutant Ninja Turtles franchise has the following tropes: